RL Rollouts with Your Own Trainer

 <Card title="Inference for RL rollouts" icon="bolt" href="/guides/rollout-inference">

-Session affinity headers, behavior during weight swap, and MoE Router Replay
+Session affinity headers, policy version in streams, weight-swap behavior, and MoE Router Replay (R3).

 </Card>